One of the simplest ways to have your voice heard in San Jose is by keeping up and participating in the city’s council meetings.

-City Council meetings might be confusing (and long!) at first, but they all follow a particular order—some of it regulated by state law, some by city charter, some by convention and some by “Roberts Rules of Order,” the Bible of parliamentary procedure.
+San Jose City Council meetings might be confusing (and long) at first, but they all follow a particular order—some of it regulated by state law, some by city charter, some by convention and some by “Robert’s Rules of Order,” the Bible of parliamentary procedure.

 Once the presentation is complete, the mayor usually calls for comments from the public, where residents can voice their concerns about the planned item.
 These items can be proposed ordinances, which change city law, or resolutions stating a proposed council policy.
 Often agendas include reports from staff that don’t require an action, but the council will vote anyway to accept the report.
 After the mayor closes comments from the public, councilmembers debate the item.
-They can also ask questions of city staff, representing various city departments, who presented the item or the city attorney for clarification or other stakeholders in the process.
+They can also ask questions of city staff from various city departments, the city attorney for clarification or other stakeholders in the process.

 Meet your councilmembers

 The mayor is limited to two, four-year terms.
-Councilmembers are limited to two four-year terms, but can run again after four years off the council.
-The mayor’s seat and seats in even-numbered districts are up for grabs in presidential election years, while seats in odd-numbered districts and the mayor’s seat are up for grabs in U.S. midterm election years.
+Councilmembers are limited to two consecutive four-year terms, but can run again after four years off the council.
+The mayor’s seat and seats in even-numbered districts are up for grabs in presidential election years, while seats in odd-numbered districts are up for grabs in U.S. midterm election years.

-The mayor also appoints a vice mayor, a largely ceremonial role in practice.
+The mayor appoints a vice mayor, a largely ceremonial role in practice.
 The vice mayor chairs council meetings when the mayor is absent.
 The vice mayor is subject to council approval.
-The current vice mayor is Chappie Jones, who has been vice mayor since 2019.
+The current vice mayor is Rosemary Kamei, who has been vice mayor since January 2023.

 You can find your councilmember by entering your address here.